AidanBugs/Obsidian/1) CWRU/In Progress/MPHP301 - Introduction to Epidemiology/HW/HW1.md

 ## \# 5
 Why is random sampling unbiased?

+> Samples are selected via a random process thus are unbiased because the samples aren't clustered around any particular group.

 # Chapter 3
 ## \# 7
 How are incedince and prevalence related to eachother?

+>

 ## \# 13
 What quantitative measure is shown in the table (3.3)?